 Before the 21st century, wastewater was disposed of in lakes and rivers due to the lack of knowledge and technology that is now so adamantly apart of our lives today.
 The advancements that continue to progress improve wastewater regulatory compliance, although, it is not without challenges.
 Municipalities face many challenges with their wastewater facilities.
 Water quality fluctuates due to environmental changes, requiring constant updates to new water quality standards.

-Listen in to learn about the permitting challenges many municipalities face with their wastewater facilities and find out details on how our experts can put their experience to work for your benefit.
-Environmental scientist, Jeff Walters, PWS and PE, Lindsay Beaman discuss the stringent, evolving water quality standards and the success associated with proactive project planning.
+Water quality is an essential part of a healthily functioning community.
+Listen in to find out details on how our experts can put their experience to work for your benefit.
+Environmental scientist, Jeff Walters, PWS, and wastewater engineer Lindsay Beaman, PE discuss the stringent, evolving water quality standards, the challenges that come with them, and the success associated with proactive project planning.

 Complying with Evolving Water Quality Standards

 Lindsay, let’s start with these four questions.
 What is your biggest industry or sector issue pertaining to environmental regulations right now?

 Within the water and wastewater sector, I would say the biggest issue that we have is the changing water quality standards as it relates to what goes into our existing bodies of water or receiving streams and how we’re able to fund that and meet those requirements in this changing environment.

 And that’s been an issue for really decades since the clean water act started is how do wastewater facilities or those types of facilities that have wastewater discharge permits get rid of their waste.
 Because pre-clean water act, you could do whatever you want with it.
 You could dump it in the river, dump in the Lake and it’s no big deal.
 But as we have moved into the 21st century and we’ve got a lot of technology these days, the constituents that go into the water through our waste streams are just getting tighter and tighter.
 So yeah, it’s definitely been around for a while and it’s never going away as long as the clean water act is still involved.